inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 +++

 This is the second in a series of blog posts.
-Previously, we introduced a method for writing performant stack safe recursion in Rust for a recursive data structure.
-This post shows the core ideas I used to implement a _single_ recursive backend that can handle collapsing or expanding any user-defined recursive data structure.
-I have a [crate here](https://crates.io/crates/recursion), with the [source code here](https://github.com/inanna-malick/recursion).
+Previously, we introduced a method for writing performant stack safe recursion in Rust for a single recursive data structure.
+This post covers the core ideas used to implement a _single_ recursion backend that can handle collapsing or expanding any user-defined recursive data structure.
+This single recursion backend has been implemented in a crate called [recursion](https://crates.io/crates/recursion).
+Docs are [here](https://docs.rs/recursion/0.0.1-BETA/recursion).
+Source code, along with examples and benchmarks, [can be found here](https://github.com/inanna-malick/recursion).

 <!--more-->